-The YMSM+LGBT Center of Excellence is pleased to announce that we are conducting a Training of Trainers (ToT) event for Spanish speakers on March 30-31, 2017 in New York.
-This TOT session and all discussions will be conducted entirely in Spanish and is intended for trainers who plan to deliver the curriculum, “A Provider’s Introduction to Substance Abuse Treatment for Lesbian, Gay, Bisexual and Transgender Individuals (2nd Edition)” in Spanish.
-To learn more and to obtain a copy of the application please visit Spanish Language TOT.
-The application deadline was January 30, 2017.
+The YMSM+LGBT Center of Excellence hosted a Training of Trainers (ToT) event for Spanish speakers on March 30-31, 2017 in New York.
+The Center of Excellence is excited to have more trainers available to conduct our new training “A Provider’s Introduction to Substance Abuse Treatment for Lesbian, Gay, Bisexual and Transgender Individuals (2nd Edition)”.

 Last week our National Advisory Board gathered in Rockville, Maryland at the SAMHSA headquarters.
 We spent a day and a half discussing plans for the future – including upcoming webinar topics in 2017.
 We look forward to more great things in 2017!